Fontaines D.C.: "When we were younger these were things you’d never imagine"

 2022 has seen Fontaines D.C. go from strength to strength in mind-boggling ways.
 From when NME crowned them Best Band In The World at the BandLab NME Awards 2022, to dropping their third album ‘Skinty Fia’ (given the five-star treatment here at NME) – which gave them their first UK number 1 – the Dublin band have remained booked and busy.

-Playing countless show – both on their own tours in the US and in Europe, as well as slotting in to endless festivals – and breaking their own records (first ever award, first number UK number 1), they even found time to set up a music scholarship at BIMM Dublin, which is where the five musicians (Grian Chatten, Conor Curley, Carlos O’Connell, Conor Deegan III and Tom Coll) first met.
+Playing countless shows – both on their own tours in the US and in Europe, as well as slotting in to endless festivals – and breaking their own records (first ever award, first number UK number 1), they even found time to set up a music scholarship at BIMM Dublin, which is where the five musicians (Grian Chatten, Conor Curley, Carlos O’Connell, Conor Deegan III and Tom Coll) first met.

 And yet, somehow, they’re still hungry for more.
 We meet O’Connell and Deegan the day after their first of three sold-out shows at London’s Hammersmith Apollo, their last performances in England before ending the year back at home in Ireland with a string of more sold-out shows.
 The rest won’t last long, with 2023 promising their biggest shows to date alongside Arctic Monkeys across arenas in the US – but until then, it’s time for a moment of reflection in Hammersmith.